observingClouds/observingClouds.github.io/_pages/projects.md

     <iframe width="100%" src="https://tobi.pages.gwdg.de/gridlook/#https://swift.dkrz.de/v1/dkrz_948e7d4bbfbb445fbff5315fc433e36a/EUREC4A_LES/json_eurec4a_sim_time.json"></iframe>
   </div>
   <div class="description">
     <p>Why do clouds organize on the mesoscale?
 Why do they appear in different formations?
 Which role does precipitation and aerosols play?
 How will these pattern behave in a warmer climate?
 These and further questions are part of different efforts to better understand the processes behind cloud morphologies.
-These efforts are linked to field campagins like EUREC⁴A/ATOMIC and the simulation efforts following them ([EUREC⁴A-MIP](https://eurec4a.eu/motivation))</p>
+These efforts are linked to field campagins like EUREC⁴A/ATOMIC and the simulation efforts following them (<a href="https://eurec4a.eu/motivation">EUREC⁴A-MIP</a>)</p>
     <p><i>Relevant links</i></p>
     <ul>
        <li><a href="https://howto.eurec4a.eu">Interactive How-To book on data access and usage</a></li>